 The New Romantics is an exhibition exploring the ways in which contemporary artists using digital media engage the body, representations of nature, poetic irony, and expressions of individuality as originally expressed in 19th Century Romanticism.
 By drawing equivalences between then and now, this exhibition identifies a critical precedent for artists today that are responding to their ever changing technological environment.
 Just as the Romantics responded to the industrial revolution, this group of artists are similarly responding to the current information revolution.

-People: Alex M. Lee, Alexandra Gorczynski, Brenna Murphy, Brookhart Jonquil, Claudia Hart, Jaakko Pallusvuo, Jasper Spicero, Jeremiah Johnson, Jon Rafman, Jonathan Mognahan, Kate Steciw, Katie Torn, Krist Wood, Mark Beasley, Michael Mallis, Mikey McParlane, Nicholas O'Brien, Nicolas Sassoon, Ryan Whittier Hale, Sara Ludy, Shane Mechklenburger, Sophie Kahn, Tim Berresheim Tags: art, performance, romanticism
+People: Alex M. Lee, Alexandra Gorczynski, Brenna Murphy, Brookhart Jonquil, Claudia Hart, Jaakko Pallasvuo, Jasper Spicero, Jeremiah Johnson, Jon Rafman, Jonathan Monaghan, Kate Steciw, Katie Torn, Krist Wood, Mark Beasley, Michael Mallis, Mikey McParlane, Nicholas O'Brien, Nicolas Sassoon, Ryan Whittier Hale, Sara Ludy, Shane Mecklenburger, Sophie Kahn, Tim Berresheim Tags: art, performance, romanticism

 In this week-long multi-session workshop, sound artists and composers will develop individual (or collaborative) spatial sound compositions.
 Participants will perform their works in a public performance for the ongoing event series CT-SWaM (Contemporary Temporary - Sound Works and Music) at Eyebeam.